Bias of AI-Generated Content: An Examination of News Produced by Large Language Models: Results

 We compare the gender bias of AIGC produced by an LLM under biased prompts with the gender bias of AIGC generated by the same LLM under unbiased prompts at the word, sentence, and document levels.
 Because ChatGPT dismisses 89.13\% of requests with biased prompts, the AIGC produced by ChatGPT under biased prompts comprises of news articles generated in reaction to the remaining 10.87\% of biased requests.
 Figure~\ref{fg: biased_word} reports the comparison at the word level.
 In particular, Figure~\ref{fg: biased_word}a presents a comparison between the proportion of female prejudice news articles generated by each investigated LLM under unbiased prompts and the proportion of female prejudice news articles produced by the LLM using biased prompts.
 Here, a news article is considered as demonstrating female prejudice if the percentage of female specific words in it is lower than that percentage in its counterpart collected from The New York Times or Reuters.
 When provided with biased prompts, the proportions of female prejudice news articles generated by the examined LLMs are listed as follows (yellow bars in Figure~\ref{fg: biased_word}a): Grover 71.30\% ($N=3,105$, $\Delta=-2.59\%$), GPT-2 70.48\% ($N=2,846$, $\Delta=1.24\%$), GPT-3-curie 58.08\% ($N=1,775$, $\Delta=2.04\%$), GPT-3-davinci 57.40\% ($N=2,249$, $\Delta=1.28\%$), ChatGPT 63.59\% ($N=412$, $\Delta=6.96\%$), Cohere 57.16\% ($N=2,841$, $\Delta=-2.20\%$), LLaMA-7B 54.82\% ($N=2,446$, $\Delta=-7.44\%$).
 Note that evaluation results corresponding to blue bars in Figure~\ref{fg: biased_word} are reported in the Subsection of ``Word Level Bias''.
 As shown in Figure~\ref{fg: biased_word}a, when presented with biased prompts, ChatGPT demonstrates the most notable increase in the proportion of female prejudice news articles.
 Specifically, the percentage of female prejudice news articles generated by ChatGPT under biased prompts is 63.59\%, indicating a rise of 6.96\% compared to the percentage of female prejudice news articles generated by ChatGPT using unbiased prompts.
+For early LLMs, such as Grover and GPT-2, there is a minimal disparity in results between unbiased and biased prompts.
+This lack of distinction can be attributed to the limited understanding of biased language by these early models.
+However, in the case of ChatGPT, a notable susceptibility to exploitation by malicious users emerges, highlighting a need for future research to address this concern.